ameliawong1/Recipe-Rating-Analysis/README.md

   frameborder="0"
 ></iframe>

 I tested whether the number of ingredients differed significantly between recipes with and without missing descriptions.
 I permuted the description_missing column 1000 times and recorded the difference in mean number of ingredients between the groups.
 The observed difference (about -1.4 ingredients) was extreme relative to the null distribution, giving a low p-value.
+This means that we reject the null hypothesis.

+**Null Hypothesis**: There is no difference in the average number of ingredients between recipes with and without a description.
+Any observed difference is due to random chance.

+**Alternative Hypothesis**: There is a difference in the average number of ingredients between recipes with and without a description.